segv11/boot-unlocker/app/src/main/assets/markdown/HowItWorks.md

 * On the Nexus 4 and Nexus 5, the bootloaders use position `0x0004010` of the "misc" partition, stored as `00` / `01`.
-  The Nexus 4 and Nexus 5 bootloaders also keep a "Tamper" flag at position `0x0004014` of the "misc" partition.
-It is stored as `00` / `01` (untampered/tampered).
+  The Nexus 4 and Nexus 5 have a "Tamper" flag, at position `0x0004014` of the "misc" partition, stored as `00` / `01` (untampered/tampered).

 * On the Nexus 7 (2013), the bootloader uses position `0x04FFC00` of the "aboot" partition, stored as `00` / `02`.